All Episodes

 For some reason, she wanted to latch onto this guy.

-And for some reason, this guy wanted her to latch on to him.
+And for some reason, this guy wanted her to latch onto him.

-They've had political objectives and goals, which is fine.
+I think it's always been an arrangement that had political objectives and goals, which is fine.

 You get married for whatever reason you want, as far as I'm concerned.